tengge1/ShadowEditor/README.md

 ### Build on Ubuntu

-You can use `make` to build this application on ubuntu.
-If you have no `make`, run `sudo apt install make` first.

 1. If you are in `China`, run `make proxy` to set golang and nodejs proxy.
 2. Run `make` to build the server and web.
 3. Edit `build/config.toml`, and modify the database host and port.